-34. The College and all those involved in this Procedure must comply with the principles of the Data Protection Act 2018.
-These include ensuring that personal data is kept accurate and up-to-date, held securely, and not kept for longer than necessary.
+- 34. The College and all those involved in this Procedure must comply with the principles of the Data Protection Act 2018.
+These include ensuring that personal data is kept accurate and up-to-date, held securely, and not kept for longer than necessary. - 35.
+Those interviewed in the course of any investigation by the investigator will be asked to review the notes of their individual discussions with the investigator as soon as is reasonably possible in order to comment on any inaccuracies or omissions.
+All notes will be preserved during the process and until such time as the College's internal processes and any external processes are concluded. - 36.
+Any notes and documents related to this Procedure must be held in confidence.